KC-85/Joystick_Journalist/README.md

 ⚠️ --- END ---⚠️

-- **Post Categories/Tags**: Allow users to categorize and tag blog posts, making it easier for visitors to filter content based on their interests.
+- **Post Categories/Tags**: Allow users to categorize and tag games and reviews.
 - **Post Search Functionality**: Add a search bar for users to quickly find posts by keywords or phrases.
+- **Site Chat Function**: Implement the site chat function so that users are able to engage fully with one another.
+- **Spam and Profanity Filter**: Makes sure that inappropriate conversations are deleted
 - **Post Likes/Dislikes or Upvotes**: Implement a "like" or "upvote" system for blog posts to encourage user engagement and give feedback to the author.
-- **User Profiles**: Create personalized user profiles where authenticated users can view their comments, liked posts, and account information.
+- **User Profiles**: Create personalized user profiles where authenticated users can view their comments, liked posts, and basic account information.
 - **Comment Replies & Threads**: Enable users to reply to comments, creating nested comment threads for better discussions.
 - **Post Sharing**: Add social media sharing buttons (e.g., Twitter, Facebook, LinkedIn) for users to share blog posts.
 - **Notifications**: Implement a notification system that alerts users when their comments are approved, when new comments are made on a post they've commented on, or when new posts are published.